TUDelft-Odesys/Preferendus_core_scripts/README.md

 # Contact

-For questions, suggestions, or remarks, you can contact me by harold.van.heukelum@boskalis.com.
+For questions, suggestions, or remarks, you can contact me by support@odesys.nl.

 # Closing remarks